12 Collection of Classic Video Games Most Rare and Expensive

 Atlantis is a game that is quite popular in 1982.
 This game is similar to Missile Command, players try to protect the headquarters from attacking enemy ships.
 Hold a championship game maker called Destination Atlantis, where players are invited to submit photos of their scores screen tv.
 The player with the highest score will be awarded the game Atlantis II, a special edition with a higher difficulty level.

 Because this version is not mass-produced, the game is becoming rare nowadays.
 Cover cartridge Atlantis II games cover almost similar to Atlantis II games, the difference is only on a small sticker attached to the front.
 The sticker on the cover of the game Atlantis II is very easy to peel.
 A game with a sticker still intact is now worth $ 6,000, while the game without a sticker with a value of only $ 3.

 Price Range $ 1.000- $ 3,000

 Air Raid is still a question for fans of Atari games.
 Some say this game is the only game that is manufactured by a company named “Menavision”.
 The question is, no one can confirm that the “Air Raid” was the original title of this game, even on the cartridge no labels indicating the name of this game.
 Name given only based gameplay, similar to Atlantis and Missile Command.
-This strange cartridges appeared in 1984 with bright blue colored casing and has the shape of a “T Handle”, the unusual shape of Atari game cartridges.
-While some copies of the game have been sold, none of the owners who say that they are the original owners.
+These strange cartridges appeared in 1984 with bright blue colored casing and have the shape of a “T Handle”, the unusual shape of Atari game cartridges.
+While some copies of the game have been sold, none of the owners say that they are the original owners.
 Atari game fans believe there are only 12 copies of the game Air Raid today, making it one game a must-have collector Atari game.